 “Formula 1 is like a merry-go-round compared to our vehicles.”

-The Airport Fire Department has a vehicle fleet comprising 90 fire and rescue vehicles and 70 roll-off containers.
+The Airport Fire Department operates a fleet of 90 fire and rescue vehicles along with 70 roll-off containers.

-32 of these vehicles are permanently staffed so that they can reach incidents anywhere on the apron or the maneuvering area within three minutes.
-The building fire protection crew must be able to reach incident sites within ten minutes, while incidents affecting the people mover system can be attended by firefighters within eight minutes.
+Thirty-two of these vehicles are permanently staffed, ensuring they can respond to incidents anywhere on the apron or movement area within three minutes.
+The structural fire protection team must be able to reach any incident site within ten minutes, while emergencies involving the passenger transport system need to be attended by firefighters within eight minutes.

-The fire and rescue vehicles also include various specialist units for every conceivable type of incident.
-This includes around 70 roll-off containers, of which three types are permanently staffed.
+The fleet also includes a range of special purpose vehicles for every conceivable type of incident.
+This includes approximately 70 roll-off containers, three types are permanently staffed.

-There are three different models in the fleet of large airport crash tenders:
+There are three different models in the fleet of our ARFF vehicles:

 The Rosenbauer Panther 8x8, the Rosenbauer Simba 8x8 HRET, and the Ziegler Z8 XXL.

-The Ziegler Z8 XXL has two V8 engines with an output of 960 kW / 1,304 hp, increasing to over 1,030 kW / 1,400 hp for max.
+The Ziegler Z8 XXL has two V8 engines with an output of 1,304 hp, increasing to over 1,400 hp for max.
 3 minutes in emergency operation.
-The Ziegler Z8 XXL boasts a 12,500-liter water tank plus 800 liters of foam agent and 500 kg of extinguishing powder, which can deliver at a rate of 10,000 liters per minute.
-The vehicle has an extinguishing arm that can release extinguishing agents from a height of up to 15 meters.
+The Ziegler Z8 XXL boasts a 12,500-liter water tank plus 800 liters of foam and 500 kg of extinguishing powder, which can be delivered at a rate of 10,000 liters per minute.
+The vehicle is equipped with a roof turret that can release extinguishing agents from a height of up to 15 meters.
 There is an additional turret on the front of the vehicle.

 The Rosenbauer Panther 8x8 has two engines with a total output of almost 1,500 hp.
-The extinguishing agents are 12,500 liters of water, 800 liters of foam agent and 500 kg of extinguishing powder.
+The extinguishing agents are 12,500 liters of water, 800 liters of foam and 500 kg of extinguishing powder.
 They can be delivered via two turrets.
-The main turret is installed on an articulated arm and can be raised to a height of up to 16 meters.
+The roof turret can be raised to a height of up to 16 meters.
 It has a maximum output of 6,000 liters per minute.
 The front turret can deliver extinguishing agents with a maximum output of 4,000 liters per minute.

-The Simba 8x8 has two V8 engines each with an output of 450 kW / 599 hp and 2,500 Nm of torque.
-It has a water tank with a capacity of 12,500 liters and can also carry 1,500 liters of foam agent and 500 kg of extinguishing powder.
-These extinguishing agents are delivered at a rate of 6,000 liters per minute.
+The Simba 8x8 has two V8 engines each with an output of 599 hp and 2,500 Nm of torque.
+It has a water tank with a capacity of 12,500 liters and can also carry 1,500 liters of foam and 500 kg of extinguishing powder.
+These extinguishing agents are delivered at a rate of 6,000 liters per minute via the roof turret or front turret.

 GFLF_Z8_2.jpg